Djaimilia Pereira de Almeida: Course

 She graduated in Portuguese Studies at the New University of Lisbon.
 Her Master's dissertation, Amadores, written in 2006, was awarded the Primeiras Teses Prize 2010, by the Centro de Literatura Portuguesa da Universidade de Coimbra.
 She received her PhD in 2012 in Theory of Literature from the Programme in Theory of Literature at the University of Lisbon.

 This Hair, her first book, published in 2015, combines biographical elements with novel and essay and starts from the experience of a black-skinned, curly-haired girl from Angola in the Portuguese society of the mid-1980s.
 She started writing it when she left academic life, however, she claims to find a relationship between the book and her doctoral thesis.

 She has published work in Ler, Granta, Serrote Magazine, Zum Magazine, Common Knowledge, Pessoa Magazine, Words Without Borders, and has written in the blog of the publisher Companhia das Letras.
-She writes in Quatro Cinco Um Magazine.
+She writes for Quatro Cinco Um Magazine.

 In March 2021, she was appointed consultant to the Civil House of the President of the Republic, Marcelo Rebelo de Sousa.